 What’s next | The City Council will continue to work with the developer on implementing the terms of the project agreements at their meetings this fall.

 Wednesday, Aug.
 9, 6 p.m.

-Planning Commission will be reviewing the Avila Ranch project development agreement.
-The recommendations with be forwarded to the City Council.
+Planning Commission review of the Avila Ranch project development agreement.

 What happened | The commission voted 5:1 in support of the project, including proposals for specific infrastructure features that provide communitywide benefits that will be paid for by the developer.

 What’s next | The City Council will consider approval of the project on September 19, including certifying the final EIR, the development agreement and the creation of a community facilities services district.